-One crucial thing to remember during your muscle building workouts is to properly rest in-between sets as much as you can.
+Also, remember to properly rest in-between your training sets as much as you can.
 In other words, give yourself enough time to recharge as much as possible before performing your next set, so that you can be as close to 100% (or thereabouts) when picking up the next weight.

 Training for muscle gain is about lifting the heaviest weight you can (with good form), and if you don't give yourself enough time to catch your breath so to speak then you won't lift anywhere near as much weight (or perform anywhere near as many reps) if you force a short rest period like 30 seconds to a minute.
 Even 2-3 minutes may not be enough for you in-between heavy sets such as Deadlifts, Squats, Bench Press, etc. Just don't take it too far, and limit your rest to 3-5 minutes at the absolute maximum.

 Once you have done the research to plan an effective training program for your particular situation, you want to monitor how your program is coming along over the next few weeks and months so you can see how you're coming along and tweak things where necessary.

 Progressive overload is the single most important thing to plan for and track.
 That is, making sure to write down how many reps and sets you did for how much weight, whether on paper or on your phone.
 Otherwise you won't know what the target is next time around; if you just wing it and try to remember what you lifted last time, you're setting yourself up to be like most in the gym who spin their wheels for weeks, months, and even for their whole life.
 It may be a little annoying to write everything down, but it's probably the most important thing you can do in the gym besides lifting those weights.